SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 * hide\_refresh\button - TRUE if the "Refresh Stream Tree" button is to be hidden.
 Defaults to FALSE.
 * hide\_axis\_selection - TRUE if the axis selection menu within the legend is to be hidden.
 Defaults to FALSE.
 * disable\_color\_selection - TRUE if the color selection menu within the legend is to be disabled.
 Defaults to FALSE.
 * permalinkStart - Specifies the start of the permalink URL.
-Defaults to the current window location of the browser, excluding any seach queries in the URL.
+Defaults to the current window location of the browser, excluding any seach queries in the URL, but including the question mark.
 * dataURLStart - Specifies the start of the url where to get data.
 Defaults to "http://bunker.cs.berkeley.edu/backend/api/data/uuid/".
 * tagsURL - Specifies the url to query to get stream info.
 Defaults "http://new.openbms.org/backend/api/query?".
 * width - Specifies the width of the chart area (_not_ the whole graph).
 Defaults to 600.